OpenEXR: Overview

 A full technical introduction of the format is available on the OpenEXR website.

 OpenEXR, or EXR for short, is a deep raster format developed by ILM and broadly used in the computer-graphics industry, both visual effects and animation.

 OpenEXR's multi-resolution and arbitrary channel format makes it appealing for compositing, as it alleviates several painful elements of the process.
 Since it can store arbitrary channels—specular, diffuse, alpha, RGB, normals, and various other types—in one file, it takes away the need to store this information in separate files.
 The multi-channel concept also reduces the necessity to "bake" in the aforementioned data to the final image.
-If a compositer is not happy with the current level of specularity, they can adjust that specific channel.
+If a compositor is not happy with the current level of specularity, they can adjust that specific channel.

 OpenEXR's API makes tools development a relative ease for developers.
 Since there are almost never two identical production pipelines, custom tools always need to be developed to address problems (e.g. image-manipulation issue).
 OpenEXR's library allows quick and easy access to the image's attributes such as tiles and channels.

 The OpenEXR library is developed in C++ and is available in source format as well as compiled format for Microsoft Windows, macOS and Linux.
 Python bindings for the library are also available for version 2.x.